 Step 5.
 Maintain SLP Licensure and Complete Continuing Education Requirements

 The Illinois Board requires that licensed SLPs renew their license every two years.
 The Board also requires that you complete 20 hours of continuing education during each two-year cycle.
+That number is also on track for the 10 CE per year requirement that ASHA holds for the CCC-SLP, so it’s relatively easy to maintain both credentials.

 Other than offering continuing education, ISHA provides excellent member resources through a statewide network, public education opportunities, and participation in speech-language-hearing related legislation.